k8ssandra/k8ssandra/docs/content/en/quickstarts/site-reliability-engineer/_index.md

 ### Grafana

-To monitor the health and performance of your K8ssandra cluster using the pre-configured K8ssandra dashboards:
+To monitor the health and performance of your K8ssandraCluster using pre-configured Grafana dashboards:

 1. Retrieve the Grafana login username using the `helm show` command: